 Shop Spark Plugs

 Choosing the right spark plug for you Ford Mustang requires a bit of knowledge about the plugs you're currently using, as well as the performance level of the car.
 When finding the best plug for your application, these are a few things you'll need to consider.

 Facts About Mustang Spark Plugs

-• Proper heat range for your Mustang is important to remember while choosing a spark plug
+- Proper heat range is important to remember while choosing a spark plug

-• Spark plug electrodes are made using iridium, platinum, silver, and gold, which causes the electrodes to last longer and created a consistent spark kernel
+- Spark plug electrodes are made using iridium, platinum, silver, and gold which causes the electrodes to last longer and created a consistent spark

-The heat range is the actual temperature at the tip of the electrode of the plug in a running engine.
+The heat range is the temperature at the tip of the spark plug electrode in a running engine.
 The heat range does not affect the temperature of the combustion chamber directly.
 However, the heat from the combustion chamber can cause the temperature of the electrode to rise.
-Spark plugs with a lower heat range are set to be “colder”, and vise-versa.
+Spark plugs with a lower heat range are set to be “colder” and vise-versa.

 The Importance of the Proper Heat Range